citp/privacy-policy-historical/a/am/amm/ammunitionstore.com.md

 **Your personal information is treated as strictly confidential.**

-When you sign up or make a purchase with Ammunitionstore.com none of your information leaves our servers.
+When you sign up, or make a purchase, with Ammunitionstore.com none of your information leaves our servers.
 You are not put on any lists, or submitted to any databank.

 Accordingly, we have developed this Policy in order for you to understand how we collect, use, communicate, disclose and make use of personal information.
 We will safeguard any personal information unless sharing that information is required to comply with a criminal investigation.